Encounters – Embodied Practices

 Book Launch

-What knowledge must we have to think the world different and how can we generate and pass on this knowledge?
+What kind of knowledge do we need to imagine the world differently and in what ways can we generate and share this knowledge?

 On 17 June, Radialsystem hosts the launch of the publication ‘Encounters – Embodied Practices’, edited by choreographers and curators Martha Hincapié Charry, Sandhya Daemgen, and Raphael Moussa Hillebrand as well as Radialsystem’s artistic director Matthias Mohr.
 The book has been published by ‘Archive Books’ in collaboration with Radialsystem, and the launch is accompanied by the praxis format ‘foRest – slow medicine’ by Martha Hincapié Charry.